uniba-ktr/ThesTeX/README.md

 ## Generating the PDF

 Use `latexmk` to generate a readable document, or use `make all` of the `Makefile`.
-If You use texmaker, set `latexmk` as your default build command
+If You use texmaker, set `latexmk` as your default build command.

 ## Cleaning Up